Generalisation of Michelson contrast for operators and its properties: Centrality and invertibility in

 We need to prove, that

 We divide the inequality by $\mathrm{Tr}^2(X+Y)$ and get

 where Evidently, $\theta_1,\theta_2\in[0,1].$ We rewrite the inequality in the form

 The latter inequality holds if and only if $\Delta(X+Y)\leq\max(\Delta(X),\Delta(Y))$.
-We see that $\lambda$ effects only the left-hand side of inequality, thus if the inequality does not hold, then there exists a counter-example in the form
+We see that $\lambda$ affects only the left-hand side of inequality, thus if the inequality does not hold, then there exists a counter-example in the form

 \centerline{

 with $\alpha_1\leq\beta_1$, $\alpha_2\leq\beta_2$.} Then so

 and